Cillexia/MatrixAnimation/README.md

 - NAME: The name of both, the recorded frames, and the destination folder to put those into.
 - FORMAT: Lets you set the formate.
 By default this is set to png.

+#### Frames to Animation?
+The outputed images are your animation frame by frame.
+Now you can create a gif, mp4, mov, webm, or any other file type from the just generated images.

 # Also
 You will find some finished rendered matrix animation videos here.